-The thing is, I wanted to be aware of the act of creating the magic spell of being at home, to be eventually the architect of a diffuse sense of well-being, of a pleasant numbness so typical of family Sunday mornings.
+The thing is, I wanted to be aware of the act of creating the magic spell of being at home, to be eventually the architect of a sense of well-being, of a pleasant numbness so typical of family Sunday mornings.

-I now completely understand why the fire has always been the hub of the home and the family, something to protect and keep alive: from the fireplace the healthy heat radiates everywhere, from there the life lights up the other rooms of the house and makes them vibrant, from the embers of the fire you give life to small wonders, true and hearty flavours.
+Now, I completely understand why the fire has always been the hub of the home and the family, something to protect and keep alive: from the fireplace the healthy heat radiates everywhere, from there the life lights up the other rooms of the house and makes them vibrant, from the embers of the fire you give life to small wonders, true and hearty flavours.

 Fire, iron, meat… back to the roots of our story!

 If the Tuscan arista alla Fiorentina, roasted pork loin with herbs and white wine, was the traditional Sunday roast in our family, the roast pork loin with apples quickly became our favourite.
 Let’s face it: pork and apples is a marriage made in heaven.

 First, you brown the meat in olive oil until nicely golden brown, then you add apples, onions, and white wine and, after a short cooking, your Sunday roast is ready.
 The apples provide sweetness and an accompaniment to the pork, whether they are served rustic as they are, just out of the pot, caramelized and soft, or as a creamy dressing.

 - 800 grams (1.76 lb) boneless pork loin, nicely marbled